Pancho-19/telegram-bot-fran/README.md

 The module that I used for this BOT is called "Telegraf", here is the official website: https://github.com/telegraf/telegraf To install Telegraf it is as simple as running this command on your console: npm install telegraf

+For the Bot Father TOKEN, you must go to Telegram and search for "Bot Father" and there in that chat hit "Start" and then the command / newbot.

 And voila, already installed NodeJS and Telegraf in your project, you can edit it as you want and add whatever you want, the BOT will stay updated.